timbeaudet/knowledge_base/notes/creating_a_devlog.md

 - Leave space at bottom of a graph or image intended to view while paused to avoid YouTube controls.

 ## Releasing

+### Thumbnails

+- Use a face in the thumbnail.
+  - This is highly advised, though I believe I've had lower CTR when doing so.
+Perhaps gamedev videos are better without the face, or perhaps my face is simply too scary for viewers to click on.
+- Add Text in Thumbnail
+  - There are theories that viewers ignore the titles while browsing and see only the thumbnail text.
+  - Keep the text large
+  - Limit yourself to 4 words or so.
+  - Be consistent with placement, color, font, size, etc for "brand identification"
+- Use Graphic Elements to Draw Attention
+  - Arrow, Highlight Circles, Price Tags

 ### Closed Captions